niclindh/UDS-WordPress-Child-Theme/README.md

 - UDS Blockquote
 - UDS Card
-- UDS Heading (provides reversed-out text if needed)
-- UDS modals (like the Covid banner)
+- UDS Banner (used for things like the Covid banner)
 - Content Image Overlap (for what we call the optional box)

 ### Common patterns